1757 - Franco-Imperial invasion of Saxony

-At the beginning of August, the Reichsarmee asking for a reinforcement of light troops, Colonel G. Loudon was appointed commander of a corps of 4,000 Austrian light troops (mostly Karlstädter-Lykaner Grenzer, Karlstädter-Oguliner Grenzer, Karlstädter-Ottochaner Grenzer and Banal-Grenzinfanterieregiment nr.
+At the end of July, the Reichsarmee asking for a reinforcement of light troops, Colonel G. Loudon was appointed commander of a corps of 4,000 Austrian light troops (from Karlstädter-Lykaner Grenzer, Karlstädter-Oguliner Grenzer, Karlstädter-Ottochaner Grenzer and Banal-Grenzinfanterieregiment nr.
 2, 2 grenadier coys and 2 hussar rgts (Szechényi Hussars and Splényi Hussars).
 The corps concentrated at Altenberg and was despatched towards Saxony.

 On August 2, Soubise arrived at Hanau while his army marched towards Erfurt.
 Finally the requests of the Court of Vienna were so pressing that Versailles decided to send troops immediately forwards to Erfurt as they were arriving at Hanau.
 All these bodies marched through the Kinzig Valley to Fulda by Langenselbold, Gelnhausen, Salmünster, Schlüchtern and Neuhof.

-On August 8, the Bishop of Bamberg came at Fürth to take survey of the Reichsarmee.
-The same day, Loudon's light troops stormed a redoubt at Gottleuba, capturing a gun.

 - The Bishop of Bamberg came at Fürth to take survey of the Reichsarmee.

 - The Reichsarmee, under the Prince of Hildburghausen, was preparing to get on march westward.
 No part of this army was well drilled.
 In fact, most of it was not drilled at all.
-In theory, this army should have far exceeded 50,000 men but, on the field, it barely reached the 25,000 mark.
-Austria additionally supplied 8,000 good troops, among them two regiments of cuirassiers (Bretlach and Trauttmansdorff).
+In theory, this army should have far exceeded 50,000 men but, on the field, it barely reached the 20,000 mark.
+Austria additionally supplied 8,000 good troops, among them two regiments of cuirassiers: (Bretlach and Trauttmansdorff).

 On August 15, Soubise personally left Hanau for Fulda.